 - Explain the rational.
 Not just the "what" and "why," but "how" it was developed.
 This is how other leaders grow and learn to adapt to the intent.

 - Establish clear operational limits.
 What should NEVER happen?
 Consider that the 8th of the 10 Commandments is "what not to do."

-- Develop good feedback loops to ensure progress and that the right adaptations are being made.
+- Develop good feedback loops starting with ensuring that intent was clearly understood by the subordinate leader(s) and that they have the required capabilities, capacity, authority, and a viable plan to execute.
+The second tier of feedback loops is to ensure progress, escalate problems to the appropriate levels, and that intent has appropriately been conveyed throughout the team.
 These feedback loops are great for coaching in the development of other leaders.
 Feedback works in both directions and should never be taken as criticism.
 Feedback should always tie to the overall scoreboard.